 Many Americans and international travelers are wondering if they can transit, transfer, or connect in Europe during the COVID-19 travel restrictions.
 The answer is: yes, you can transit on connecting flights in Europe, even if you don’t meet the restrictions of your intermediate country.

 It may sound like a stressful idea, but it’s much simpler than you would think.
-I would know – I just transited through Germany when Americans were still not allowed into Europe.
+I would know – I transited through Germany when Americans were still not allowed into Europe.

 Transit via connecting flights in Europe opens the door to destinations all around the world, even during COVID-19: Croatia, Dubai, Montenegro, Serbia, Turkey, and much of Africa including the Maldives, Namibia, Kenya, Ghana, Tanzania, Egypt, etc.